Home Medicinal Chemistry Vitamins Vitamins and Minerals

 Vitamins and Minerals Supplements

 Multivitamins and minerals supplements contain a combination of vitamins and minerals.
-A diet that contains plenty of fruits, vegetables, whole grains, proteins, and healthful fats should provide most of the micronutrients for your good health.
+A good diet that contains plenty of fruits, vegetables, whole grains, proteins, and healthful fats should provide most of these vitamins and minerals that maintain your health.

 Everyone may not consume a healthful diet that provides most of the vitamins and minerals for good health.
 Multivitamins and minerals supplements can play an important role when vitamins and minerals requirements are not met through diet alone.